rogit31/vostera.md/Fool's Gold encounter.md

+7
 This encounter has the following NPCs:
 - Vixal Blund, leader of squad 1,
-- Colt Caldwell, leader of squad 2 and an advanced sorcerer
+- Edith Caldwell, leader of squad 2 and an advanced sorcerer
 - Emias Paine, leader of squad 3, and an advanced warlock-style
 - Edith Whiterock, leader of squad 4, and cleric-style
 - Each squad has one sorcerer and one paladin each as well